 “I suppose getting sweaty for a different reason would be a nice change of pace.
 You’re on.”

 But those words passing through full pink lips and the vision of her moving on a dance floor forced him to stay crouched for a minute longer while waves of yearning rushed once more through his lower regions.
 Maybe torturing himself with an evening in her company wasn’t such a grand idea after all.
-Then, he decided it was, because this was the opportunity he’d hoped for.
+On the other hand, it could be his long-awaited opportunity.

 Tityus paused the video feed, and when he spoke, small boulders slid down the embankments surrounding his prone form.
 “You can see he’s got it bad and has no idea she’s been exploring her sexuality.
 I’ve got a few moves set up to help her decide things.”

 Revived and happy enough with the results, he pushed his way through the crush of dancers and back to the bar where he’d left his charming companions with their drinks.
-When he was close enough to spot them through the crowd, he came to a dead stop, and his heart plummeted like a stone.
+When he was close enough to spot them through the crowd, he came to a dead stop.
+His heart plummeted like a stone.

-Sarah was sitting on a stool facing her friend Eman, who had her lips buried in Sarah’s neck.
-At first, it looked like Eman was simply trying to be heard, but then he saw their clasped hands, and a pink tongue darting in Sarah’s ear.
-Sarah laughed and pulled back, and her eyes glittered with excitement, and something else.
-Shit.
-How could he have had things so wrong?
+Sarah sat on a stool facing her friend Eman, who had her lips buried in Sarah’s neck.
+At first, it looked like Eman was simply trying to be heard.
+Then, he saw their clasped hands and a pink tongue darting in Sarah’s ear.
+Sarah laughed and pulled back, her eyes glittering with excitement, and something else.

 The shock wore off almost immediately, but that only let a whole slew of other confusing emotions overwhelm him while he stood there gaping, until the thought of what he must look like penetrated the fog.